-Frances Litman graduated from the Western Academy of Photography in 1990 with top honours, worked for news and magazine media as a writer/editor and photographer (1979-1994), built a thriving photography business (1990-present) and is accredited as a Master of Photographic Arts, photographic adjudicator and international speaker.
+Frances Litman has worked for news and magazine media as a writer/editor and photographer (1979-1994), built a thriving multi-media business (1990-present) and is accredited as a Master of Photographic Arts, photographic adjudicator and international speaker.
 Frances teaches photography privately, plus at the invitation of art colleges, private and public schools; she also leads international photo tours with a variety of travel companies.
 Her private work is regularly accepted into adjudicated art shows.
 In 2012, Frances created an annual community arts and sustainability festival, which 10,000 people have attended to date, plus voluntarily manages www.creativelyunited.org, a non-profit community solutions network.
 In 2017, she was the recipient of a Community Leadership Award.
 Frances is also the host, writer and producer of a series of television programs focusing on various aspects of community innovation and sustainability.
 She was also a 2015 federal Green Party candidate.
 As an Artist in the Classroom, Frances is available to share her wealth of experience and contagious enthusiasm for creative and meaningful inquiry with students of all ages.

 Frances is well-known in our community as one of the leading photographers on Vancouver Island and has been for the past two decades.
 Her dedication to her craft and the community in which she resides has been worthy of the many photography and community leadership awards she has won over the years.
 Frances Litman's passion, dedication and commitment has resulted in us embracing the opportunity to work collaboratively with Frances and her EarthFocus and Creatively United for the Planet vision.
 Maryanne Trofimuk, Principal, Rockheights Middle School